 The steps involved in creating a 360 video can be broken down (in theory) into several parts, which include;

-• Shooting the footage.
-Though each camera manufacturer is different in how they do this.
+- Shooting the footage.
+However, each camera manufacturer is different in how they do this.
 You could potentially be shooting with 6 different cameras simultaneously.
 Which means a potentially massive amount of footage and required storage.
 Luckily most manufacturers have figured out their own process to get around this and may provide just one video stream.

-• Integrating the video into the 360 player.
-You'll need to wrap the video in a shell which provides interactivity, whether it be for virtual reality, YouTube, social media or embedding on your own site.360_cameras.png
+- Integrating the video into the 360 player.
+You'll need to wrap the video in a shell that provides interactivity, whether it be for virtual reality, YouTube, social media or embedding on your own site.

 The two cameras we tested